codewars/blog/content/2016/2016-07-16_php-and-dart/index.md

 +++
-title = "PHP & Dart are now supported kata languages (beta)" summary = "PHP and Dart have recently been added as our newest beta languages."
+title = "PHP & Dart are now supported kata languages (beta)" description = "PHP and Dart have recently been added as our newest beta languages."

 [taxonomies]
 tags = ["changelog", "runner", "new-language"]